Courses

 • No servers in Russia to access Russian content

-NordVPN is another of our best VPNs for Russia, thanks to its strong security and extensive server network.
+NordVPN is the best VPN for Russia, thanks to its strong security and extensive server network.
 It offers over 5,800 servers across 60 countries, meaning you should have no problem breaking through geoblocks in Russia.

 Its security is among some of the best on the market and includes the use of its obfuscated servers, which offer an additional layer of security and privacy.
 Also, there’s a kill switch and DNS leak protection for extra peace of mind.